-Age: For 7th and 8th grade sports, you are not eligible if they turn 15 years old prior to July 1 of the upcoming school year.
+Age: For 7th and 8th grade sports, students who turn 15 years old prior to July 1 of the upcoming school year are ineligible.

 School Organizations and Clubs

 Students are encouraged to join and participate in clubs and organizations.
 These clubs will begin to meet as soon as possible.
 Students who participate in extracurricular activities have fun, enjoy a feeling of belonging, school pride, and unity.
 Involvement is a key to a successful school experience.
 The formation of new clubs is encouraged.
 Student interest and involvement determines the number and variety of school clubs and organizations.
 Some of our clubs are: